neelayjunnarkar/website/content/_index.md

 ## Ongoing Work

-* Tighter bounds on model uncertainties and nonlinearities.
+* Tighter bounds on model uncertainties and nonlinearities
-* Investigation of particular cases of model uncertainties.
+* Investigation of neural network control of models with particular types of uncertainties
-* Faster constrained neural network training.
+* Faster constrained neural network training

   </div>